-While many organizations know they must process data in accordance with GDPR, many forget that GDPR is focused solely on data, which means that any data that passes through or is stored with a vendor must also comply with GDPR.
+While many organizations know they must process data in accordance with GDPR, many forget that GDPR is focused solely on data, which means that any customer data that passes through or is stored with a vendor must also comply with GDPR.

 Additionally, GDPR requires that organizations report data breaches within 72 hours to the appointed Data Protection Authority (DPA), who will handle the legal ramifications of the data exposure, which can result in fines up to €20 million or 4% of annual global revenue, whichever is higher.